2020 Virtual Pre-Meeting Courses

 This one-day session will go beyond the basics of the diagnosis, imaging and management of both cestodes and larval cestodes.
 Expert speakers will present updates and explore controversies in diagnosis and management, unusual manifestations and imaging challenges.
 Imaging presentations will focus on understanding the differential diagnosis of suspicious lesions.
 Uncommon cestode infections also will be discussed, including alveolar hydatidosis, sparganosis and coenurosis.
 Sessions will be highly interactive with opportunities for active audience participation and discussion with the experts.

-Global Health Pre-Meeting Course:
+Register for the Global Health Pre-Meeting Course

 Course Co-chairs: Kathryn Anderson, MD, PhD, MSPH and Julie Pavlin, MD, PhD, MPH, FASTMH

-Medical Entomology Pre-Meeting Course:
+Register for the Medical Entomology Pre-Meeting Course

 Vector-Borne Disease Risk and Prevention for the Clinician